 Upon arrival, we were greeted with a purple lei.
 We were then offered a complimentary Mai Tai drink or a virgin Mai Tai (heard it tastes just like fruit punch).
 A woman then walked us to show us where our seats were (we were seated up front; most likely because of the Deluxe package).

 There was then a ceremony on the sand before the actual entertainment where everyone sat down circling around a stage where the Hula dancers would come out to dance for us while it was still light out.
-The atmosphere was just so peaceful.
+The atmosphere was just so peaceful as expected when going to Hawaii luaus.

 Then after the Hula dancers danced a bit, Hawaiian men came out with the pig and lay it down on the hot coals and leaves to start roasting it.
 This is called the “Imu Ceremony”, where it cooks the kalua pork that is to be shredded for our dinner.